DiarmuidM/charity-covid19/docs/_posts/2020-07-13-charity-registrations-and-deregistrations-june-2020-update.md

 #### De-registrations

-The number of de-registrations is below what's expected for each month in the first half of 2020 (see figure 21), resulting in far fewer than expected by this period in the year (figure 22).
+The latest copy of the data only includes de-registrations for the first three months of the year (figures 21 and 22).

 *Figure 21.
 Monthly de-registrations of charities - Canada*